claritychallenge/clarity/docs/CONTRIBUTING.md

 ### Create an issue

-Before undertaking any development please create an [Issue](https://github.com/claritychallenge/clarity/issues) for it here on the Clarity repository.
+Before undertaking any development please create an [Issue](https://github.com/claritychallenge/clarity/issues) for it here on the pyClarity repository.
 There are templates for [Bug Reports](https://github.com/claritychallenge/clarity/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5BBUG%5D) and [Feature Requests](https://github.com/claritychallenge/clarity/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=%5BFEATURE%5D).
 This